-MORGANTOWN, W.Va. — In the final round of WVU Law’s Lugar Cup trial competition last month, 3L Austin Tomlinson found himself in a tricky situation: his teammate had unexpectedly dropped out.
+MORGANTOWN, W.Va. — In the final round of WVU Law’s Lugar Cup trial competition last month, 3L Austin Tomlinson found himself in a tricky situation: he was without a teammate.

 To win the prized trophy, Tomlinson would have to argue alone against classmates Jenni Kenel and Tori Rinaldi before federal judges John Preston Bailey and Thomas S. Kleeh.

-Tomlinson chose to compete alone — and he won the 45-year old in-house competition.
+Tomlinson competed alone against the team of two — and he won the 45-year old in-house competition.

 This year, 11 teams competed virtually for the Lugar Cup.
 The case involved a murder and whether it should be classified as first-degree or voluntary manslaughter committed in the “heat of passion.”
 Tomlinson argued successfully for the lesser charge.

 Without a teammate, Tomlinson knew he would be at a disadvantage in the courtroom.
 He lacked a second set of eyes on his plan of attack, and there was no one to hand him a reminder sticky note if he forgot a detail in his argument.
 His decision to continue in the final round alone was not an easy.